-Services that are covered for you What you must pay when you get these services in-network and out-of-network Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
-For example: Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there.
-Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. ☐ Your pharmacist will ask for a separate copayment for each prescription he or she fills.
-The specific cost sharing that will apply depends on which Medical Benefits Chart below lists the cost sharing that ap •
+Services that are covered for you What you must pay when you get these services in-network and out-of-network --

+Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+For example:

+- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital will ask for separate cost-sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment for each prescription he or she fills. - ☐The specific cost-sharing that will apply depends on which services you receive.
+The Medical benefits chart below lists the cost-sharing that applies for each specific service.